CloudPower97/use-here-api/README.md

       - `useReverseGeocoding` -- Submit a geocoordinate and an optional radius to request the corresponding address.

+      - `useAutocomplete` -- Get better search suggestions for your addresses with fewer keystrokes.

  - `useWeather` -- Give insights into real-time weather forecasts, alerts, and astronomical info for any location.

 ---